evve212233/Web-Projects/To Do List Web Application/README.md

 ## Sprint 1

-Any frontend HTML file is more or less a version of this week's assignment.
+A simple frontend HTML file.
 Run the file in a modern web browser.

 ## Sprint 2